MattechLab/sops/docs/index.md

-# Visual and Acoustic fMRI protocols: Standard Operating Procedures
+# Mat-TechLab's Standard Operating Procedures

+Welcome to MattchLab's SOPs website.
 These SOPs refers to different protocols which data are collected simultaneously and that show very similar or overlapping procedures.
-These refers to 3 different protocols: visual checkerboard fMRI protocol, audio fMRI protocol and resting state audio-visual fMRI protocol.
+These refers to several different protocols:

+- visual checkerboard fMRI protocol
+- audio fMRI protocol
+- resting state audio-visual fMRI protocol.

 In the Data Collection section, the different protocols are extensively descripted.